-While Pillaton Hall Farm is surrounded by 500 acres of peaceful, rolling countryside its proximity to the A449 and M6 motorway mean that it’s ideally placed to explore the county of Staffordshire, neighbouring Shropshire and the West Midlands.
+While Pillaton Hall Farm is surrounded by 500 acres of peaceful, rolling countryside its proximity to the A449 and M6 motorway means that it’s ideally placed to explore the county of Staffordshire, neighbouring Shropshire and the West Midlands.

 Whether you’re looking for family fun, action and adventure, to see historic sites or simply immerse yourself in the beauty of nature there’s a host of activities and venues near to Pillaton Hall Farm that will keep everyone happy.

-Action & adventure
+Action & Adventure

-Nature & the great outdoors
+Nature & the Great Outdoors

 The Chase offers numerous opportunities to while away the hours whether walking, pony trekking or mountain biking.
-Further afield, the Peak District in the North Staffordshire moorlands offers breathtaking scenery while there’s the opportunity to get up close and personal with wild animals at both Monkey Forest in Trentham (approx. 23 miles*) and the West Midlands Safari Park (approx. 31 miles*).
+Further afield, the Peak District in the North Staffordshire moorlands offers breathtaking scenery while there’s the opportunity to get up close and personal with wild animals at both the Monkey Forest in Trentham (approx. 23 miles*) and the West Midlands Safari Park (approx. 35 miles*).

-History & heritage
+History & Heritage

-An insight into our industrial heritage can be gained at several nearby sites, including the Black Country Museum (approx. 20 miles*) the Potteries Museum (approx. 26 miles*) and the Ironbridge Gorge museum (approx. 24 miles*).
+An insight into our industrial heritage can be gained at several nearby sites, including the Black Country Museum (approx. 18 miles*) the Potteries Museum (approx. 26 miles*) and the Ironbridge Gorge museum (approx. 24 miles*).